September 13, 2025

 8. Cultural Adjustment

-Living here since 2012, I’ve come to love this city and its people.
-Madrid truly offers a unique blend of a bustling metropolis and close-knit community life, making it an amazing place to call home.
+Living here since 2012, I’ve come to love the city.
+Madrid offers a unique mix of metropolis energy and neighborhood charm, making it an amazing place to call home.